Kenyans, desperate for change, must choose new president from familiar faces | Politics

 President Uhuru Kenyatta is stepping down from the helm of East Africa's economic powerhouse after reaching the end of his two-term limit.
 The main candidates vying to replace him are far from fresh faces.
 William Ruto, 55, has been Kenyatta's deputy for the past nine years, though the two men have fallen out.

 Raila Odinga, 77, is a veteran opposition leader who, this time round, has won Kenyatta's endorsement.
-Many outsiders are watching the election closely.
-Kenya is a stable nation in a volatile region, a close Western ally that hosts regional headquarters for Alphabet, Visa and other international groups.
+Many outsiders are watching the elections for the president, parliament, and local authorities closely.
+Kenya is a stable nation in a volatile region, a close Western ally that hosts regional headquarters for Alphabet, Visa, and other international groups.

-But inside Kenya, some are dismissing the vote for president, parliament and local authorities with a shrug.
-"There seems to be growing apathy.
-Turnout may not be as high as it should be, because of disillusionment," Macharia Munene, a professor of international relations at the Nairobi-based United States International University Africa, said.

-He once said there was nothing he could do to tackle corruption and the global rises in the price of food, fuel and fertilizers have hit Kenyans hard.
-Some voters wonder whether his deputy and the man he has endorsed will be able to offer any fresh solutions.
+In some polling stations in the capital Nairobi, Garissa, and Naivasha, lines were shorter than in previous elections, although it was unclear if the turnout would pick up later.
+Total turnout in the last election was near 80%.
+Joshua Nyanjui in Naivasha said that it took him less than 30 minutes to vote, unlike in 2013 when he queued for over four hours.

+"Kenyans are tired of waking up early and voting for a government that doesn't care but we hope things will change," he said.
+Other voters complained of high prices and hunger.
+But lines were long in other areas and in the political heartlands of Odinga and Ruto.

+Some voters wonder whether the next president will offer solutions to either corruption or the rising cost of living.
 Kenya's traditional ethnic voting dynamics may also dampen turnout.
-The largest ethnic group, the Kikuyu, have provided three out of Kenya's four presidents.
+The largest ethnic group, the Kikuyu, has provided three out of Kenya's four presidents.
 This time, there is no Kikuyu presidential candidate, although both front-runners have Kikuyu deputies.

-Ruto comes from the populous Kalenjin community, based in the Rift Valley, while Odinga's Luo ethnic group, among the biggest, have their heartland in western Kenya.
-Ruto has sought to capitalise on growing anger among poor Kenyans and says he plans to create a fund to provide loans for small enterprises.
+Ruto comes from the populous Kalenjin community, based in the Rift Valley, while Odinga's Luo ethnic group, among the biggest, has their heartland in western Kenya.
+Ruto has sought to capitalize on growing anger among poor Kenyans and says he plans to create a fund to provide loans for small enterprises.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)